Skip to Content

 Mac King spitting out a goldfish

 Get insulted at Dick’s: Grab a drink or meal at Dick’s and enjoy their offensive, abrasive sense of humor.
-Thick skin required.
+Thick skin is required.
 What will mean spirited line will they write on your hat?
 Only one way to find out!

-Dick’s also boasts one of the more intimidating food challenges on the Strip – the T-Boner, which involves 2 steaks, a foot-long hot dog, nachos, and salad.
+Dick’s also boasts one of the more intimidating food challenges on the Strip – the T-Boner, which involves consuming 2 steaks, a foot-long hot dog, nachos, and salad.

 Check out the Castle Walk Food Court up the escalator at the beginning of the walkway to Luxor, which lists Einstein Brother’s Bagels, Popeye’s Chicken, and Pizza Hut as tenants among others.